rbisdorff/Digraph3/docSphinx/tutorial.rst

     ...
     }

 The module provides a :py:class:`votingProfiles.RandomLinearVotingProfile` class for generating random instances of the :py:class:`votingProfiles.LinearVotingProfile` class.
-In an interactive Python session we may obtain for the election of 3 candidates by 5 voters the following result:
+In an interactive Python session we may obtain for the election of 3 candidates by 5 voters the following result.

     >>> from votingProfiles import RandomLinearVotingProfile
     >>> v = RandomLinearVotingProfile(numberOfVoters=5,
     ...                               numberOfCandidates=3